laravel/docs/authentication.md

         // Only authenticated users may enter...
     }]);

-By default, the `basic` middleware will use the `email` column on the user record as the "username".
+By default, the `auth.basic` middleware will use the `email` column on the user record as the "username".

 #### Setting Up A Stateless HTTP Basic Filter